jgreen124/Intro-Deep-Learning/HW1/JG_HW1.md

 --------------------------------------------------
 ```

-### Observations on L1 and L2 Distances and Accuracy as k Changes
+### Observations on L1 and L2 Distances and Accuracy as K Changes
 After running the `knn_tester.py` script, it can be observed that the accuracy improved and the runtime increased when using the L2 distance formula.
 From my small sample size, the reported times don't show a correlation between accuracy and an increased K value.
 As K increases, we initially see the accuracy increase, but we eventually get to a point where we start considering neighbors that are unrelated to an image we are looking at, which can account for the lower accuracy as K gets closer to 10.

 ---